ShailuJain/OnlineText/README.md

 ### Step 2:
 Download the jar file and the bat file (Optional).
 ### Step 3:
-Set the bat file and jar file in environment variable of your operating system.
+Set the bat file and jar file in environment variable of windows.

+## Syntax for writing the commands for different operations

+### For getting the text from the website
+    text read <shrib_username> <filename>

+ Options: -c, --clipboard

+ These options are used to directly copy the text from website to your clipboard.

+ Example:

+    text read -c <shrib_username>